moth-quantum/quantum-audio/README.md

 It includes the following collection of dependencies, also mentioned in the folder ``demos/requirements``:

   - **Digital Audio Dependencies**
     The core package operates with _numpy_ arrays.
-Dependencies for audio file handling to run audio examples in notebook and scripts in the repository can be separately installed using ```pip install soundfile librosa```
+Dependencies for audio file handling to run audio examples in notebook and scripts in the repository can be separately installed using ```pip install soundfile==0.12.1 librosa==0.10.2.post1```

 > [!Tip]
 > If using your own choice of libraries for digital audio processing, please be aware that Multi-channel Quantum Audio is processed with _Channels First_ data structure. e.g. `(2, N)` for a Stereo Audio of `N` samples.